Kansas authorities find ‘items of interest’ in new search of BTK killer’s former home

 Ms Rawson said she had recently learned of Kinney’s cold case, and the separate unsolved murder of Shawna Garber, whose remains were found near Pineville, Missouri, in 1990.

-She said she contacted the law enforcement in Missouri and after being put in touch with the Osage County Sheriff’s Office she was flown to Kansas to work as a volunteer in both cases.
+She said she contacted law enforcement in Missouri and after being put in touch with the Osage County Sheriff’s Office she was flown to Kansas to work as a volunteer in both cases.

 As part of that work, she said she visited her father twice at the El Dorado Correctional Facility where he is incarcerated.